stiekiepy/ssh_config_file_setup/README.md

 The ssh/config file template can be changed however you need.
 Located in **roles/ssh/templates/user_config.j2**

-## 4. Run the ssh config generator, it will generate a test file in the local directory if you followed the first step in this document
+## 4. Run the ssh config generator, it will generate a test file in the local directory if you followed the second step in this document
 ```
 ansible-playbook ssh.yml
 ```